 507.07 Steel H-Piles.
 Steel H-piles shall consist of structural steel shapes of the kind and size specified.

-The Engineer may allow installation of steel piles, which the Contractor has from previous projects or stock, if the Contractor furnishes mill certifications and the pile sections are identified with the material specification number, grade, and heat number.
+The Engineer may allow installation of steel piles of the specified type, which the Contractor has from previous projects or stock, if the Contractor furnishes mill certifications and the pile sections are identified with the material specification number, grade, and heat number.
 This identification may be in the form of information painted on the steel piles or a tag physically attached to the steel.

 507.08 Timber Piles.
 Provide timber piles of sufficient length to remove broomed or split portions caused by driving.
 Symmetrically trim piles right truncated cone at the tip.
 If steel shoes or points are specified, carefully shape the tip of the pile so that the steel shoe or point fits snugly and symmetrically.